eProsima/FastDDS-SH/README.md

 ## Changelog

 ### v1.0.0
-- Updated to work with soss_v3 (xtypes support).
+- Updated to work with xTypes support.
-- Support several Fast-RTPS versions, used in Crystal, Dashing and Eloquent.
+- Support several Fast-DDS versions, used in Crystal, Dashing and Eloquent.

 ### v0.1.0